 - South East London

-An interesting thing to remember is that in London, the postcodes start with the letters of the area you live in.
+An interesting thing to note here is that in London, the postcodes start with the letters of the area you live in.

 For example, if you live in North West London, your postcode will start with NW.

-If you talk to a Londoner that lives in West London, it is likely that you’ll hear the phrase:
+If you talk to a Londoner who lives in green and leafy West London, you’ll likely hear the phrase:

 “West is best…”